SergioBenitez/proc-macro-starter/README.md

   * `rustup component add rustfmt-preview`
   * `pip install Pygments`

+Diagnostics are particular important.
+To see how they work, try creating invalid macro input, such as adding some generics to the structure, and seeing the resulting error messages emitted by the procedural macro.

 To merge this into Rocket, you'll need to write some positive and negative unit tests.
 Don't worry about this at first.
 If you're curious to see what these look